2025 CONCERTS & Workshops

 SATURDAY 7TH JUNE, 8.30PM, REDEMPTORIST CHURCH, CITY CENTRE

-This Saturday evening concert of the 2025 Limerick Sings Festival will feature local and visiting choirs performing a diverse programme of sacred, traditional and folk songs including songs by John Rutter, Cy Coleman,
+This Saturday evening concert featured local and visiting choirs performing a diverse programme of sacred, traditional and folk songs including songs by John Rutter, Cy Coleman, and Steven Millroy to name but a few.
+All presented in the beautiful surrounds of Limerick City’s Redemptorist Church.

-The concert will feature a spotlight performance by the Belfast Philharmonic Choir, who will perform A newly-commissioned work from leading Irish composer Elaine Agnew, with texts by
+The concert featured a spotlight performance by the Belfast Philharmonic Choir, who performed a newly-commissioned work from leading Irish composer Elaine Agnew, with texts by former Belfast Poet Laureate Sinéad Morrissey, in celebration of the choir’s 150th anniversary.
+The work takes the River Lagan as a song-line through

 Performing Choirs